HemisFair Arena

 HemisFair Arena (also known as the San Antonio Convention Center Arena) was an indoor arena located in San Antonio, Texas.
 It was home to the ABA/NBA's San Antonio Spurs from 1973 to 1993 and the San Antonio Force of the AFL during the 1992 season, their only year of existence.
-The Houston Rockets also played home games at the arena during the 1972-73 NBA season.

 History

 Construction

 The arena was originally built as part of (and named for) the 1968 HemisFair.
 The facility was located in Downtown San Antonio near the Tower of the Americas, one of the most recognizable landmarks in the city.
 HemisFair Arena and the Tower of the Americas were constructed by a joint venture of two contractors—Lyda Inc. of San Antonio and H. A. Lott, Inc. of Houston.

 As home of the San Antonio Spurs

 The arena initially held 10,146 fans for basketball.
 The San Antonio Spurs of the American Basketball Association moved to the arena after the Dallas Chaparrals relocated following the 1972–73 ABA season.
 The February 1974 arrival of Hall of Famer George Gervin helped transform the franchise.
 The Spurs were such a success as an ABA franchise that they became one of four ABA franchises absorbed into the NBA following the ABA-NBA merger in 1976.

 The Spurs played their first game at the arena on October 10, 1973, losing to the San Diego Conquistadors 121-106 in front of 5,879.
 Throughout its lifespan, it was considered one of the loudest arenas in the NBA.
 As Spurs games began regularly selling out, new seating was added in 1978 by raising the roof of the arena, allowing the construction of an upper deck, increasing the capacity to more than 16,000.
 While the renovation boosted capacity, it did result in a large number of obstructed view seats in the lower levels due to the support beams required for the upper deck.
 In 1986, the White Way Sign/Sony JumboTron center-hung video scoreboard was introduced, remaining at the arena for the rest of its life.
 It was the first center-mounted arena JumboTron in existence.